 Any downzoning changes will require a vote by the Board of Supervisors and will also require public hearings to gather input from those most impacted.
 If you are concerned about what downzoning will do to the value of your property, you will have the chance for your voice to be heard.

 Stafford Board of Supervisors Actions

-The Stafford County Board of Supervisors will host a joint public hearing on downzoning on Thursday, October 29 at Colonial Forge High School.
+The Stafford County Board of Supervisors will host a joint public hearing on downzoning on Thursday, October 29 at 6:30pm at Colonial Forge High School.
 This is the meeting where the decision will be made so mark your calendars!
-More information will be posted when it’s available.

 Downzoning on the agenda for Tuesday, September 1, 2020 at 3:00pm!
 The Stafford Board of Supervisors will consider moving ahead with a joint public hearing with the Planning Commission to consider downzoning.
 Access the Board agenda by clicking here.

 UPDATE ON BOARD ACTIONS TAKEN ON SEPTEMBER 1: The Board approved on a 5-2 vote moving ahead with a joint public hearing with the Planning Commission.
 The approach they adopted proposes a unilateral downzoning of all A-1 land to a minimum lot size of 10 acres per parcel, up from 3 acres per parcel.
 The Board has the authority to adopt a lower minimum lot size, but cannot go any higher than 10 acres and cannot consider any alternative proposals.
 The next step is for the County staff to select a date, secure an alternate location to accommodate physical distancing, ensure the Planning Commission can have a quorum present, and provide a 30-day notice to property owners.
 It is anticipated this meeting will take place in mid-October and will be held as a stand-alone meeting with no other Board business being conducted.
 Watch the Board discussion from the meeting by clicking here.